Offline Sync

 Manual Sync Control

-// Trigger full bidirectional sync
+// Trigger immediate sync

 println!("Pushed: {}, Pulled: {}", result.pushed, result.pulled);